sebastiangreger/kirby3-commentions/README.md

 > Versions 1.x (May 2020 and later) are **no longer compatible with the experimental 0.x versions**.
 After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); a migration tool assists in converting existing commention data to the new storage format.

 _NB.
-The plugin only covers incoming webmentions, i.e. receiving notifications from other websites who link to a page.
+The plugin only covers incoming webmentions, i.e. receiving notifications from other websites that link to a page.
 Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions) (which has recently been updated as well)._

 ## Table of contents